uofa-cmput404/uofa-cmput404.github.io/content/labsignments/pelican.md

 - `templates/mytheme/static/minimal.css`
 - `templates/mytheme/static/90s.css`

-`templates/mytheme/static/fancy.css` should already exist from earlier.
+`templates/mytheme/static/fancy.css` Should already exist from earlier.
 Clicking on one of the buttons will replace the stylesheet with the one corresponding with each mode.

+### CSS Requirements

-**NOTE:** The 3 css files aren't allowed to share any code.
-To be on the safe side, you can create each style from scratch to produce 3 unique sets of styling rules for your site.
+<p class="warning">The 3 css files aren't allowed to share any code.
+To be on the safe side, you can create each style from scratch to produce 3 unique sets of styling rules for your site.</p>

+Each of the three styles should have differences in the following ways.
+The differences should be large, obvious, and visible.
+It should be difficult to tell that they're the same HTML at all!

+* 3 different layouts
+  * For example, if the navigation menu is at the top of the page, it should NOT be at the top in the other two versions!
+* 3 different sets of fonts
+* 3 different ways of styling the text
+* 3 different colour schemes
+* 3 different sets of images
+* 3 different kinds of borders
+* 3 different backgrounds
+* 3 different sets of margins & paddings & sizes
+* 3 different ways of making links stand out from the rest of the text
+* 3 different ways of using vertical & horizontal alignments
+* 3 different sets of effects (gradients, opacity/transparencies, floating elements, absolute elements...)
+* 3 different ways of including some changes that make your site uniquely yours.
+For exmaple: your favorite color, your favorite fonts, etc.
+* 1 layout should use `flexbox`
+* Every visible HTML element should be customized by your CSS in some way
+* Do not include CSS for elements that your page does not have!
-Additionally, use media queries to apply different styling for different screen sizes.
+* Additionally, use media queries to apply different styling for different screen sizes.
 Here is an example:

 ```